enteas/EnteasWebDevOnboarding/README.md

 ## Development Guide
 ### Initial Setup
-Fork this Git repository to create your own copy of the repository.
+Fork this Git repository to create your own copy of the repository (How to fork using GitHub: https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 This will allow you to make changes to the repository without affecting the original repository.
 ![img-fork](assets/readme-images/github_fork.png "Fork a repo")

 Clone your forked repository to your local machine.
 This will create a local copy of the repository on your machine.
 If you need more information on how to clone a repository, please refer to the [Git](#git) section.